 1974.
 Muhammad Ali vs. George Foreman.
 Rumble in the Jungle.

 Odds were stacked against Ali as he took on the undefeated world heavyweight champion.
-If he stood any chance against Foreman’s raw punching power and physical dominance, he’d have to rely on his speed, technical skills, and attempt to dance around Foreman.
+According to the pundits, if Ali stood any chance against Foreman’s raw punching power and physical dominance, he’d have to rely on his speed, technical skills, and attempt to dance around Foreman.

 But Ali didn’t dance.

-Whenever something is labelled unusual, unconventional, or unique, we immediately dismiss it as ineffective.
+Whenever something is labelled unusual, unconventional, or unique, we quickly dismiss it as ineffective.
 But as Ali has shown, sometimes the most uncommon and unique strategies are the most effective.

-Here are 3 unique strategies for productivity and smashing your goals.
+Here are 3 unique strategies to boost your productivity and smash your goals.

 1. The Internal Rolex

 Typically, it’s the clock on the wall that drives our lives.
 But it should be the clock inside our head—our biological clock.

 How are you feeling this very moment?

 Your energy levels, physical, and mental states are affected by your circadian rhythm.
 Trying to function outside your circadian rhythm creates fatigue (e.g., airline staff).